databricks/spark-training/strata_2013/index.md

     2. __Twitter authentication__ : Since all the exercises are based on Twitter's sample tweet stream, they require you specify a Twitter account's username and password.
 You can either use you your own Twitter username and password, or use one of the few account we made for the purpose of this tutorial.
 The username and password needs to be set in the file `/root/streaming/login.txt`
 ~~~
 my.fancy.username
-my_unforgettable_password
+my_uncrackable_password
 ~~~
 Be sure to delete this file after the exercises are over.
-Even if you dont delete them, these files will be completely destroyed along with the AMI, so your password will not fall into the wrong hands.
+Even if you don't delete them, these files will be completely destroyed along with the instance, so your password will not fall into wrong hands.

-## Running you first Spark Streaming program
+## Running your first Spark Streaming program
-Let's now try to write a very simple Spark Streaming program that prints a sample of the tweets it receives from Twitter every second.
-We need to create and edit a new file in the directory `/root/streaming`
+Let's try to write a very simple Spark Streaming program that prints a sample of the tweets it receives from Twitter every second.
+Unlike the Spark and Shark interactive-shell-based tutorials earlier, this is a standalone program.
+So  until the program is compiled and executed.

+We need to create a new file Tutorial.scala in the directory `/root/streaming`
 ~~~
 cd /root/streaming/
 vim Tutorial.scala
 ~~~
 You can use either vim or emacs for editing.
-Alternatively, you can use your own favorite text editor to write your program and then copy-paste it to the file using vim or emacs.
+Alternatively, you can use your favorite text editor to write your program and then copy-paste it to the file using vim or emacs before running it.

 In the program, we need to include the following packages.
 ~~~
 include spark.streaming._